Projection

 Jung, C.G., Collected Works Volume 18: The Symbolic Life, 1976thesis

-Bion restates Klein's definition of projective identification as the mechanism of splitting-and-projecting parts of the personality into external objects, situating it as the foundational operation underlying attacks on linking in borderline psychosis.
+Bion concisely summarizes Klein’s definition of projective identification as the foundational mechanism for his own elaborated theory of attacks on linking in borderline and psychotic states.

 von Franz, Marie-Louise, Creation Myths, 1995supporting